opal/opal/README.md

 Installation
 ------------

-Opal is distributed as a gem, so install with:

-    $ gem install opal

-Alternativley you can clone this repo with:
+The best way to get started with opal is to clone this repo and use the `opal` bin file directly:

     $ git clone git://github.com/adambeynon/opal.git

+Although opal is distributed as a gem, the latest gem release is mostly incompatible with the loading and runtime system for opal, so until a newer gem is released (0.3.5), it is best to stick with the repo.

 Usage
 -----